awoonet/hanekawa_nyanbot/README.md

 - You can start bot on your machine or in Docker.

+  - If you would use docker, make `/app/session` as docker volume.

 - It has config file for CapRover self-hosted PaaS as well.

 - If you want to start up it on Heroku, please add `Procfile` with content: